 The ACB input files needed for PNWDigital are located below and are updated each night.

-We suggest that you use our starter codeplug as your base rdt file before importing the ACB output files into your CPS.
-Your base codeplug if supplied by Bridgecom or Brandmeister will provide poor networking performance on PNWDigital.
+We strongly encourage you to use our starter codeplug as your base rdt file before importing the ACB output files into your CPS.
+This starter codeplug has all the basic radio-wide parameters set correctly for the PNWDigital network as well as a recent North America contacts list.
+Your base codeplug if using the factory default, Bridgecom or Brandmeister will provide poor networking performance on PNWDigital.
 The radio settings in the PNWDigital starter and community codeplugs have all the lesser known settings but the critically important settings, entered correctly as well as some pleasant enhancements so that the radio is more pleasant to use due to setting some of the advanced features.
 Overall, use our starter and ACB will provide a good user experience on PNWDigital.

 The files are freshened by the system each night; Talkgroups and Digital-Repeaters change nightly, while Analog and Digital-Others seldom change.
 The zip file is all 4 files if you prefer the bundle for downloading.